-Wednesday's Child: Ternae, a young gentleman with a penchant for art
+Wednesday’s Child: Ternae, a young gentleman with a penchant for art

 “Just love them,” Ternae said.
 “Love them as family.”

-If you want to meet Ternae or have an interest in adoption, visit the Indiana Adoption Program.
+If you want to meet Ternae or have an interest in adoption, click on this link: